liskeee/blog/src/content/blog/are-dev-containers-worth-it.md

 ![Open Remote Explorer](/images/dev-containers/10.png)

+You can for example:

-- **Reopen in Container**: Reopen the project in the container.
+- **Reopen in Container**
-- **Rebuild Container**: Rebuild the container.
+- **Rebuild Container**
-- **Remove Container**: Removes the container.
+- **Remove Container**

 ## Additional informations

-- Because Dev Containers are based on Docker, you can use any Docker image as a base for your project, but only on linux-based systems.
+- **Linux-Based Environment**: Your development environment should be based on a Linux system
-- You can write your own Dockerfile and use it as a base for your project.
+- **Custom Dockerfile**: You can create your own Dockerfile to serve as the foundation for your project
-- You can use Docker Compose to define multi-container applications.
+- **Multi-Container Applications**: Use Docker Compose to define applications that run across multiple containers
-- You don't need to worry about Git credentials because they are shared between your local machine and the container.
+- **Shared Git Credentials**: No need to worry about Git credentials—they're shared between your local machine and the container

 ## Conclusion

-To be honest, I've never used Dev Containers before, and I'm impressed by how easy they are to set up and how much they can improve the development workflow.
+To be honest, I've never used **Dev Containers** before, and I'm impressed by how easy they are to set up and how much they can improve the development workflow.
 Especially for new team members, it can be a game-changer because they don't need to install anything on their local machine or spend many hours reading the documentation and setting up the environment.

 Of course, you need to spend some time setting up the configuration file, but usually, it's a one-time task with many benefits.